MEET OUR EXPERTS

 Hebridean Marine Life

-Alan & Margaret have been running the Moth Trapping & Identification sessions for the last 4 years.
+Alan has been running the Moth Trapping & Identification sessions for the last 5 years.
 The sessions are an opportunity to see some wonderful specimens up close and a chance to join in the sometimes tricky task of identifying unusual moths.
-During her years on Colonsay, Margaret has developed a wide interest and knowledge of the island’s natural world.
 Alan is a long time visitor of Colonsay with a particular interest in the island’s more recent history.

 Rounding up Moths!